RACV Logo

 Travel Period

-Travel from Bangkok to Vientiane experiencing the delights of northern Thailand and the laidback river lifestyle of Laos.
-Join us on a voyage of discovery and relaxation, taking in the bright lights of Bangkok in Thailand, the age-old charms of Luang Prabang in Laos and the temples of Vientiane.
-Travel down the mighty Mekong River and become immersed in the tranquillity of remote villages and meet friendly faces along the way.
+Travel from Bangkok to Vientiane and experience the delights of northern Thailand and the laidback river lifestyle of Laos.
+Over 13 days, you’ll balance relaxation with exploration, taking in the bright lights of Bangkok in Thailand, the age-old charms of Luang Prabang in Laos and the temples of Vientiane.
+Travel down the mighty Mekong River and become immersed in the tranquillity of remote villages as you meet friendly faces along the way.
+Not to mention the delicious local food, the amazing natural landscapes, the UNESCO World Heritage sites and the handy local leader by your side.

 IMPORTANT INFORMATION